sg84/o365-checkr/README.md

 # o365-checkr

-Check domains for Office365 MX records
+Check domains for Office365 and GSuite MX records